osmandapp/web/main/docs/user/widgets/configure-screen.md

 </Tabs>

-The OsmAnd app allows you to place widgets in sidebars and group them by pages.
+The OsmAnd app allows you to place [widgets from the table](#widgets-for-all-panels) in sidebars and group them by pages.

 ### Pages for widgets